scipopt/gcg/doc/resources/devs/branching/branching-rules.md

 branching process between SCIP and GCG.

-- **Vanderbeck Generic Branching** \n branching rule for original problem in GCG while real branching is in the master
+- **Vanderbeck Generic Branching** \n branching rule for original problem in GCG while real branching is in the master @cite vanderbeck2011branching
-- **Component Bound Branching** \n branching rule for original problem in GCG while real branching is in the master
+- **Component Bound Branching** \n branching rule for original problem in GCG while real branching is in the master @cite vanderbeck2000dantzig
 - **Original Variable Branching** \n branching rule to branch on integral variables of the original problem which were assigned a fractional solution value
 - **Ryan Foster Branching** \n